-I then go over the Intention throughout the morning, saying it over a couple of times, especially when you first wake up.
+Intentions need attention throughout the day.
+In the morning, go over it a couple of times, especially when you first wake up.
 At lunchtime, go over it again.
-Although it may seem repetitive, that is the point of getting it to stick in your subconscious memory.
+You can think about it, and that gives it power.
 Throughout the afternoon, go over it again, internalizing and getting lost in those 20 seconds of bliss.
-Again go over it at dinner and before you go to bed.
+Again go over it at dinner and then again before you go to bed.
 Often you may forget, or you may be busy.
 Simply continue where you are and keep going.
+Although it may seem repetitive, that is the point of getting it to stick in your subconscious memory.

-I usually like to write it down several times in the day as well.
-After about a week, your Intention is so automatic you barely need reminders anymore.
-By the end of the month, you really feel that things have changed towards your Intentions, and your life feels more in line with the way you want to live it.
+I usually like to write my intention down several times in the day.
+After about a week, your intention is so automatic you barely need reminders anymore.
+By the end of the month, you feel that things have changed towards your Intentions, and your life feels more in line with the way you want to live it.

-Do You Set Intention, Or Do You Set Goals?
-When you follow your Intentions, they are the building blocks of what will set your goals for next month.
+When you follow your Intentions, they are the building blocks of your goals.
 Think about Intentions as an opportunity to enjoy the process of getting to that goal!

-I look at Intentions as a plan you make but leave them open for when it’s time to decide (by having a dialogue with yourself/the Universe).
+I look at Intentions as a plan you make but leave it open for when it’s time to decide.
 For instance, if I want to be happier, being intentional allows me to focus on how I want to be in the moment, free of whether you are “winning or losing.”

 We all want to live a better life.
 Sometimes, it’s easy to forget that little things can make the biggest difference in our lives.
 That is where Intentions come into play.
-All of these intentions are designed with one goal in mind – making your life better!
-Sign up for a free Intention Calendar today, a place to write down your intentions, so you never have an excuse not to take action on something that will impact your quality of living tomorrow!
+All of these intentions are designed with one thing in mind – making your life better!
+Sign up for a Free Intention Calendar today, a place to write down your intentions, so you never have an excuse not to take action on something that will impact your quality of living tomorrow!